nuance777/YourUtility/README.md

 The main idea behind this app is to provide a convenient alternative to Excel spreadsheets for tracking utilities.
 Once all services are set up, you only need to enter the current meter readings (the previous period is filled in automatically) and save the report.
 All data is preserved for previous months.

+You can install this app directly from your mobile browser - no app store required.
+Works offline after installation.
+1. Open the app in your browser
+2. Tap “Add to Home Screen”
+3. Use it like a regular app, even offline
 ---

 ## 🌐 Live Demo